apla/node-static-server-test/README.md

 >Lowest priority - wildcard routes, think "/hello/*".
 >In other words, the more specific a route is, the earlier it will match.
 This allows you to define wildcard routes that match a wide >range of URLs and then "carve" out more specific behavior from that.

-But performance is not so good (10K file):
+But static serving performance is not so good (10K file):

 polka-cluster 17778.46 RPS
 uwf-fixed 9023.0 RPS